 The assigned task owner is an important piece to include both for accountability reasons and for communication.
 The easier it is to find answers, the quicker the tasks will be finished.
 While project managers are often task owners, department heads, and managers may also be owners depending on the type of task.

 There’s nothing worse than wasting time looking for project information.
-Assigning task owners can improve team productivity as project stakeholders will be able to quickly direct questions to the appropriate person.Manage and prioritize tasks with Asana
+Assigning task owners can improve team productivity as project stakeholders will be able to quickly direct questions to the appropriate person.See Asana in action

 While not always needed, projects that require large budgets should be tracked carefully.
 It’s helpful to assign specific task budget caps in order to easily track how close you are to your allocated budget.